 SOUTH MISSISSIPPI (WLOX) - Here's an update from WLOX First Alert Meteorologist Wesley Williams:

-What are the latest alerts for your location?
-How cold are the temperatures going to be where you live?
+How will the weather be where you live?
 See the latest daily and hourly forecast for your location right now by simply opening your WLOX Weather App or by checking our Weather Page.